 If you want to be successful in Brazil please keep in mind that Brazilians don’t do business with someone they don’t know.
 Personal relationships are very important and play a large role in business life.
 So please invest time and effort to establish a relationship of mutual trust with your Brazilian partner.

-Women should choose a feminine and classic outfit which should not be too revealing.
-A trousersuit and stylish sandals for example are a good choice.
-Brazilians value stylish clothing, however, make-up and jewelry should be kept subtle.
+Women should choose a feminine and classic outfit that should not be too revealing.
+A trouser suit and stylish sandals, for example, are a good choice.
+Brazilians value stylish clothing, however, make-up and jewellery should be kept subtle.

 When meeting for the first time it is customary to greet each other with a handshake.
 If you already know each other it is common to hug and/or exchange kisses on the left and right cheek.
 Men also like to pat each other’s shoulders.

 It is not common to immediately hand over your business card.
 First chat a little, then pull out your business card and rather casually place it on the table.

 Your business cards can be in English, yet it is well received if your contact details are also listed in Portuguese.

 Surnames are rarely used in Brazil.
 Generally, you address each other by the first name.
 When meeting for the first time Brazilians may place a Mr. or Mrs. before your name – for example, Senhor José and Senhora Marta.

 The company boss is often addressed with Doutor – whether he actually holds a Ph.D. or not is in this context not important.
 And don’t be surprised: the same will probably happen to you at gas stations: In Brazil, the service-attendant who is refuelling your car will probably address you with Doutor.